If you’re a lover of impressive Japanese cuisine, why not try one of the many teppanyaki restaurants Melbourne has to offer?

 Teppanyaki refers to a modern style of Japanese cooking where the food is grilled right in front of you, adding an element of theatricality to your meal.

-Read on to discover the best places to get your teppanyaki fix in Melbourne…
+Read on to discover the best places for teppanyaki in Melbourne.

-Serving up all aspects of Japanese cuisine, including a varied seafood teppanyaki, Matsumoto is a great place to find catering for a range of tastes.
+Serving up all aspects of Japanese cuisine, including a varied seafood teppanyaki, Matsumoto is a great place to visit if your party has varying tastes.

-While some other restaurants specialize in teppanyaki, this option is no less impressive or authentic – the restaurant has appeared on the front of The Herald Sun’s Taste Magazine, so you know everything there is the real deal.
+While some other restaurants specialise in teppanyaki, jack-of-all-trades Matsumoto is no less impressive or authentic.
+In fact, the restaurant has appeared on the front of The Herald Sun’s Taste Magazine, so you know everything there is the real deal.

 The seafood teppanyaki here contains fish, scallop, prawns, mussels and squid, all prepared to your liking.
 Alternatively, you can try the garlic prawn teppanyaki, featuring juicy prawns cooked in garlic butter.

 And if you want a change from teppanyaki, try their excellent hot pots (shabu shabu).